 - Facilitate learning, collaboration and exchange between the four country hubs.

 SHIRIM was built on a method called the Collaborative Approach.
-It was used previously for improving specific health care practices and reducing cost in specific countries.
+It was used previously for improving specific health care practices and reducing costs in specific countries.
 SHIRIM for the first time for knowledge management purposes across different country contexts.

 How does the SHIRIM work in practice?